Last updated 08-Dec-2023

 The first line is the Fremont production and a fairly consistent build rate has been maintained after the problems in mid 2020.
 The current production rate is circa 700 per day.

-The 3rd lines starting to appear is Berlin.
-We are starting to see a trend from that factory with a build rate of approximately 130 cars per day.
+The 3rd purple line starting to appear is Berlin.
+The initial trend from the factory with a build rate of approximately 130 cars per day although this has now increased (as of Aug 2023) to around 650 per day.

 Ways you can support tesla-info